tlevine/dada.pink/vlermv/index.rst

 2. Serialization (pickle, json, &c.)
 3. Handling filenames that contain slashes
 4. Composing filenames and checking whether paths exist (os.path or pathlib)

+I want to have all these things with less code than my sloppy version.

 Making file access more concise
 ---------------------------------